limehouselabs/limehouselabs.github.io/index.md

 Limehouse Labs aims to actively foster group projects, as well as being a workspace for personal tasks.
 We are linked to <a href="https://www.emfcamp.org/">Electromagnetic Field</a> and act as EMF's London base.

+We provide no commercial services, and we are not open to visitors without prior arrangement.

 For more information on joining as a member, visit our [membership](/membership) page.